-Regional deficiency payment for cereals [part of B.1150.73.05]: A regionally differentiated pertonne payment for grains in less-favoured areas provided under the grain and feed-stuff market regulation, until 1991.
-Allocated to cereals based on the value of production.
+Regional deficiency payment for cereals: A regionally differentiated per-tonne payment for grains in less-favoured areas provided under the grain and feed-stuff market regulation, until 1991.
+Allocated to cereals (wheat, barley and oats) based on the value of production.
+Labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO.